 Insomnia can also cause increased levels of impatience, irritability, depression and anxiety due to chronic sleep deprivation.
 It can even disrupt the production of hunger-relating hormones that control appetite, causing you to overeat and gain weight.

-Insomnia may be caused by psychological, medical, environmental or lifestyle-related factors.
+Insomnia may be caused by psychological, medical, environmental or lifestyle-related factors (such as caffeine consumption).

 The uncomfortable sensations associated with Restless Leg Syndrome, along with the involuntary jerking movements it can cause during sleep, often lead to sleep deprivation.
 Lack of sleep due to RLS is often associated with: